The Grothendieck ring of varieties and algebraic K-theory of spaces: Algebraic -theory of -homotopy theory

 Conversely, every dualizable symmetric $T$-spectrum is compact as an object of $\SH(F)$.
 It is an easy consequence of basic properties of dualizable objects in a symmetric monoidal stable model category with a compact unit~\cite{May:traces}.
 Any compact $T$-spectrum in $\SH(F)$ is a retract of a cofibrant $T$-spectrum which is weakly equivalent to an $I$-finite $T$-spectrum. \end{proof}

 Proposition~\ref{prop:finite-dualizable} holds also over fields of positive characteristic, provided that the characteristic is inverted.
 However, it does not hold for base schemes of positive dimension.
-For example, the $T$-suspension spectrum of $\Aff^1_\CC\minus\{0\}$ is not dualizable in $\SH(\Aff^1_\CC)$, although it is finite.
+For example, the $T$-suspension spectrum of $\Aff^1_\CC\minus\{0\}$ is not dualizable in $\SH(\Aff^1_\CC)$, although it is finite; see \cite[Remark 8.2]{nso.landweber} for a more general statement.